rotationalio/rotational.io/content/en/blog/2021-05-02-contexts-in-go-microservice-chains.md

 ## What are Contexts?

-The [`context`](https://golang.org/pkg/context/) package in the Go standard library provides a type, `Context`, that contains request-scoped values and signals that are safe for simultanously use by multiple go routines and which facilitates communication across API boundaries and between processes.
+The [`context`](https://golang.org/pkg/context/) package in the Go standard library provides a type, `Context`, that contains request-scoped values and signals that are safe for simultanous use by multiple go routines and which facilitates communication across API boundaries and between processes.

 So what *should* you do with the context?
 Here's what the documentation suggests: